For many first-time visitors, the most difficult thing

 Supplies can be obtained in Pencil Bluff, Mount Ida, or

 more distant towns like Mena and Hot Springs.
 In addition to the Forest Service

 campgrounds along the river, the U.S. Army Corps of Engineers has developed numerous camping sites

 on Lake Ouachita, many with electric hookups, dump stations, group facilities and more.
 Rental canoes are available in Pencil Bluff.

 The Ouachita is the longest and largest river in the

-Ouachita Mountain region.
+Ouachita Mountain region of Arkansas.
 The river is also "floatable" (and

 including rental canoes, are available in Arkadelphia for this stretch.